Conor153/RedBlackTree/README.md

 ---
 Tester class

 The user runs the JUnit Test class.
-The expected result is that all tests pass
+The expected result is that all tests pass.
+The tests were built on the eclipse IDE.

 ---